 5. Appeal Your Property Taxes

-Here’s another way to lower your mortgage payments: Take a closer look at your property taxes.
+Here’s another of the seven ways to lower your mortgage payment: Take a closer look at your property taxes.
 Your property taxes are based on an assessment of your house and land conducted by your county’s tax assessor.
 The higher they value your property, the more taxes you’ll pay.

 If you think you’re paying too much in taxes, you can appeal the assessment.
 If you do, be prepared with examples of comparable properties in your area valued at less than your home.
 Or you may also show a professional appraisal.